-bit 7 bit 6 bit 5 bit 4 bit 3 bit 2 bit 1 bit 0 S 2^{6} 2^{5} 2^{5} 2^{5} 2^2 21 2^0
+bit 7 bit 6 bit 5 bit 4 bit 3 bit 2 bit 1 bit 0 S 2^{6} 2^{5} 2^{5} 2^{5} 2^2 2^{1} 2^{0}

-Only bits 11 through 4 of the temperature register are used in the T_H and T_L comparison since T_H and T_L are 8-bit registers.
-If the measured temperature is lower than or equal to T_L or higher than or equal to T_H , an alarm condition exists and an alarm flag is set inside the DS1822-PAR.
+Only bits 8 through 1 of the temperature register are used in the T_H and T_L comparison since T_H and T_L are 8-bit registers.
+If the result of a temperature measurement is higher than T_H or lower than T_L , an alarm condition exists and an alarm flag is set inside the DS18S20-PAR.
 This flag is updated after every temperature measurement; therefore, if the alarm condition goes away, the flag will be turned off after the next temperature conversion.

-The master device can check the alarm flag status of all DS1822-PARs on the bus by issuing an Alarm Search [ECh] command.
-Any DS1822-PARs with a set alarm flag will respond to the command, so the master can determine exactly which DS1822-PARs have experienced an alarm condition.
-If an alarm condition exists and the $T{\rm H}$ or $T{\rm L}$ settings have changed, another temperature conversion should be done to validate the alarm condition.
+The master device can check the alarm flag status of all DS DS18S20-PARs on the bus by issuing an Alarm Search [ECh] command.
+Any DS18S20-PARs with a set alarm flag will respond to the command, so the master can determine exactly which DS18S20-PARs have experienced an alarm condition.
+If an alarm condition exists and the T_H or T_L settings have changed, another temperature conversion should be done to validate the alarm condition.